Buckinghamshire · Private rented sector

-Tenancy agreements, notices, and compliance documents for Milton Keynes landlords.
-All documents updated for the Renters' Rights Act 2025, effective 1 May 2026.
+Tenancy agreements, notices, and compliance documents for Milton Keynes's 22,000+ private landlords across Buckinghamshire.
+Every template is updated for the Renters' Rights Act 2025, in force from 1 May 2026, with Milton Keynes City Council as the local housing authority.

 Private rented households